 Enlight’s PTSD Treatment Center in California

-If you or one of your loved one is dealing with PTSD, please contact us today at Enlight Treatment Center.
-Our caring and compassionate staff will help you get on a path towards improving your overall mental well being.
+If you or one of your loved ones is dealing with PTSD, please contact us today at our dual diagnosis center in Ventura County.
+Our caring and compassionate staff will help you get on a path towards improving your overall mental well-being.
 Enlight Treatment Center is a trauma treatment center in California where you can come to heal from experiencing symptoms of PTSD today and in the future.